HJKim512/CINCIA/README.md

 * **Detect_Doublets.R**
   Those functions detect putative doublets through three widely-used doublet detection tools including Hybrid (Bais and Kostka, 2019), scDblFinder (Germain, et al., 2021) and Scrublet (Wolock, et al., 2019).
+For implementing Scrublet, an appropriate path to the python you want to use should be known, and Scrublet should be imported.

 * **Define_Doublets.R**